layilin/SP23-33852/_excerpts/climate.md

 > VER.
 341. *the speckled lizard*\] This is meant of the ground-lizard, and not of the tree-lizard, which is of a fine green colour.
 There are many kinds of ground-lizards, which, as they are common in the hot parts of Europe, I shall not describe.

+[^f26n1]: Creatures in Greek mythology depicted as winged women or birds with women's faces.

 ---

 [27]({{site.baseurl}}/images/p0041.jpg)

-- And black crabs travel from the mountain down;
+- And black crabs travel from the mountain down;[^f27n1]
 - Thy ducks their feathers prune; thy doves return,
 - In faithful flocks, and, on the neighbouring roof,
 - Perch frequent; where, with pleas'd attention, they [345]